Leanne Battersby: Characterisation

 Leanne has been described as loud, cheeky and holds an "in your face" attitude.
 She is very cocky, does not care and does what she wants.
 She's just a lout coming in at three o'clock in the morning all the time.
 She disrupts the Street with her loud music and she's always smoking and getting on everybody's nerves."
 She continued: "She's like a second-hand Spice Girl, who can't afford to go the whole way.
 But she wouldn't think twice about nicking clothes if she had the chance."
-Danson also added that she has "always been a good girl" and wouldn't dare shoplift like Leanne.
+Danson also added that she has "always been a good girl" and would not dare shoplift like Leanne.

 Danson told the Daily Mirror that she would never put her own family life at risk like Leanne has done.
 After Leanne has an affair with Nick Tilsey, and keeps it a secret from her fiancé Peter.
 Danson said that Leanne is feeling a bit trapped with Peter and believes things have got a bit predictable and boring.
 She said that she is different and a very family-orientated person and although she enjoys work, she likes being with her family.
 Danson added that she likes the idea of being a party girl like Leanne but the reality is quite different and that Leanne seems to like drama and danger in her life.
 She added that she loves the fact that her character and herself are opposites, because Leanne gives her a chance to do things that she wouldn't do in reality.